Skip to main content

 While the UK doesn't offer free broadband, Universal Credit receivers can qualify for heavily discounted broadband deals from a number of broadband providers.

-In fact, TalkTalk recently announced a collaboration with Jobcentre Plus to offer six months of free broadband to those that are eligible.
+In fact, TalkTalk recently announced a collaboration with Jobcentre Plus to offer six months of free broadband to eligible customers.
 If you're not eligible but still on Universal Credit, your best bet would be to choose a specific low-income broadband deal offered by a UK home broadband provider, such as BT or Virgin Media.

 You can read more about those below and read more about TalkTalk's deal here.

-So even though there's no free internet for Universal Credit customers, there are many ways you can make your broadband bill a lot easier to manage.
+So, even though there's no free internet for Universal Credit customers, you can make your broadband bill a lot easier to manage in many ways.
 Read on for a range of specific deals for low-income customers.

 Free broadband installation for those on universal credit